Building a Community of Practitioners

 Carla Garrett (l) and Ro Lewis

-Ro Lewis, Coordinator of Professional Development and Outreach for NC Infant and Early Childhood Mental Health Association says, “The facilitators of SERVE’s Distinguished Leaders Institute act as conductors for the various organizations and stakeholders working with children birth through third grade so that all the entities in all the counties can work together link a symphony to make the beautiful music needed to sing our next generations into the future.
+Ro Lewis, Coordinator of Professional Development and Outreach for NC Infant and Early Childhood Mental Health Association says, “The facilitators of SERVE’s Distinguished Leaders Institute act as conductors for the various organizations and stakeholders working with children birth through third grade so that all the entities in all the counties can work together like a symphony to make the beautiful music needed to sing our next generations into the future.
 It’s empowering to be in a community of people working for the same goal and it keeps your hope afloat!”
-Ro is a member of Cohort I.

 Making and Keeping Connections